The 2025

 NAMI Workplace Mental Health Poll

-Download the 2024 NAMI Workplace Mental Health Poll
+Download the full 2025 NAMI Workplace Mental Health Poll

 download

-NAMI, in alignment with our StigmaFree Workplace strategies, surveyed American employees to better understand the current state of mental health awareness and education, company culture, and access to mental health care and resources.
+In alignment with our NAMI StigmaFree Workplace strategies, NAMI surveyed American employees to better understand the current state of mental health awareness and education, company culture, and access to mental health care and resources.
+Below are highlights from our workplace mental health data.

 Employee Mental Health Awareness and Education